Your guide to hosting the ultimate Olympics party | CNN Underscored

 It doesn’t get more classic than this special edition shirt that’s inspired by the 1964 Tokyo games.

-SweatyRocks Women’s Letter Print Crop Tops Summer Short Sleeve T-Shirt (starting at $13.99; amazon.com)
+SweatyRocks Women’s Letter Print Crop Tops Summer Short-Sleeve T-Shirt (starting at $13.99; amazon.com)

 For a fun casual look that’s perfect for a hot summer day, try this USA crop, available in 18 colorways.